100mslive/web-sdks/apps/100ms-web/src/views/whiteboard/Whiteboard.md

 - Consider scenario in which peers A, B are in a room.
   - A starts the whiteboard, draws some stuff, B receives and updates it.
   - A leaves the room(losing all the state) and joins again.
-  - Now when A starts the whiteboard, sends empty state(shapes: {}, bindings: {}) to the B. If used 'stateChange', B receives empty state and merges it with the old state it has, thereby diverging from A's state.
+  - Now when A starts the whiteboard, sends empty state(shapes: {}, bindings: {}) to B. If used 'stateChange', B receives empty state and merges it with the old state it has, thereby diverging from A's state.
   - To overcome this, we use 'currentState'